top of page

 From the fall of Kabul members have individually supported and mentored a small group of women judges who managed to escape with our help.
 The IAWJ continued to work tirelessly to support Judges still there ( each of us is a member) and throughout the world .Anisa Dhanji pictured is one of the group of Judges who were awarded the Bolch prize this year for their tireless work.
 For obvious reasons those Judges have shared information with our members through our newsletter but not all feel able to do this in public given continued risk to family who remain.

-In 2003 Brenda Hale proposed the start of our association and has worked tirelessly with us and the international association to promote the work of women judges in addressing women's issues - we are proud she remains our honorary president
+In 2003 Brenda Hale proposed the start of our association and has worked tirelessly with us and the international association to promote the work of women judges in addressing women's issues - we are proud she remains our honorary president.

 At Lahore High court